htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     of GPUs that are needed in the created dynamic slot.

 :classad-attribute-def:`RequireGPUs`
-    Constraint on the properites of GPUs requested for this job.
+    Constraint on the properties of GPUs requested for this job.
 If dynamic *condor_startd* provisioning is enabled, This constraint will be tested against the property attributes of the `AvailableGPUs` attribute of the partitionable slot when choosing which GPUs for the dynamic slot.